-As part of the Spring/Summer 2017 Orchard Engagement Programme, artists and writers have created projects to spark the imagination about the future.
+As part of the Spring/Summer 2017 Orchard Engagement Programme, artists and writers created projects to spark the imagination about the future.

 Kayle Brandon: Dot in the Landscape

 Artist Kayle Brandon’s new sign is sited at The Orchard, providing information about the fruit varieties, origins of apple trees and the grafting process.
 It is also a brass rubbing for people to create their own copy.
 Paper and wax sticks are available at Whitchurch Library (Oatlands Avenue, Bristol, BS14 0SX).
 Kayle gave an artist talk on Saturday 1 April 2017 and ran a brass rubbing workshop as part of the Family picnic on Saturday 13 May.
 More information about Dot in the Landscape can be found here.